craigbarnes/dte/docs/dterc.md

 The _key_ argument is the name of the entry to look up (e.g. the alias name).
 If this argument is specified, the value will be displayed in the status line.
-If omitted, a pager will be opened displaying all entries of the specified type.
+If omitted, a new, temporary buffer will be opened displaying all entries of the specified type.

 `-c`
 :   write value to command line instead of status line